bwsw/cloudstack-ui/docs/source/CSUI-Start.rst

 If the main navigation bar is set to adjustable, you will see a lock |lock| at the top.
 To change the section order in the menu click the lock to unlock it and change the section order by:

 - dragging the section up and down the list,
-- enabling/disabling a section by ticking a section in the list.
+- enabling/disabling a section by ticking it in the list.

 .. _static/NavBar_Adjust.png